-Unless you are a new graduate, your professional experience is going to be the meat and potatoes of your CV and you will list this section towards the top of your CV before your education.
+Unless you are a new graduate, your professional experience will be the meat and potatoes of your CV, and you will list this section towards the top of your CV before your education.

 If you don’t have enough professional experience, add your internships, volunteer work, student organizations, military service or awards.

 Below are things for you to consider when writing this section of your CV.

 When describing your duties for each of your previous companies, don’t list every single duty and skill you learned at each job.
 The hiring manager is only interested in the duties that demonstrate you are well suited to do the job you are applying for.

 Write a phrase or two describing your job role and keep sentence structure short and concise.
 Use industry-standard keywords when you can, the hiring managers will be looking for those, and if your CV lands in a searchable database, it will help your CV pop up on more searches.

 In some cases, you may be able to exclude your job description altogether.

 If you held the same position or performed the same duties from job to job, why bother writing out the same thing under each job?